prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Per-scrape limit on the number of targets dropped by relabeling
+<p>keepDroppedTargets defines the per-scrape limit on the number of targets dropped by relabeling
 that will be kept in memory.
 0 means no limit.</p>
 <p>It requires Prometheus &gt;= v2.47.0.</p>
 </td>